Iconography of SSEA

 - No Honours Class

-Successful completion of 5481VS112 Classical Cultures of SSEA: Seminar I. Please, contact the student advisor or Mw.
+Having successfully finished 5481VS112 Classical Cultures of SSEA: Seminar I. Please, contact the student advisor, Nicole A.N.M. van Os or Mw.
 Dr. E.M.
-Raven, if you are interested in taking this course, but do NOT fulfill the abovementioned requirement.
+Raven, if you are interested in taking this course, but do NOT fulfill the abovementioned requirement. ### Course description

 Asia’s religious art derives much of its distinctive visual presence from an intricate iconographic vocabulary.
 Message and meaning are expressed through systems of gestures, postures and attributes that manage to capture the essence of Hindu, Buddhist and Jain beliefs and practices.

-Students are expected to prepare each week’s classes via readings and/or written assignments related to the literature read (graded, 40% of total mark).
+Students are expected to prepare each week’s classes via written assignments related to the literature read (graded, 40% of total mark).
 Most of the literature is made digitally available.
-The classes are offered in a thematic sequence.
-At the start of the second half of the semester the students present a case study (selected from a pre-arranged list of subjects, 20% of total mark).
-To round off the series, the students write a concise iconographic case-study focusing on the iconography of a work of art in a Dutch museum collection (40%).
+The classes are offered in a thematical sequence.
+At the start of the second half of the semester the students present a case study (selected from a pre-arranged list of subjects, 20% of total maek).
+To round off the series, the students write a concise iconographic case-study focusing on the iconography of a work of art in a Dutch museum collection (40 % of total mark).

 - Knowledge of the basic principles of Hindu, Buddhist and Jain iconographic language;